Journey to the West: Conquering the Demons: Cast

-Demons in Chinese folklore

-Religious connections in Journey to the West

-The initial novel was interpreted as a religious text.
-Early examination of the novel displayed a cross-culture of religions, from the main Buddhist references to the addition of Confucianism and Taoism.
-The differences throughout the film with regards to the various Eastern religions have religious scholars having different outlooks on to the specifics of the religion displayed in the film.
-The mix of Taoist ideas of internal alchemy and the references to Buddhism create the greatest discord amongst the religious scholars.

 Box office

 The film set several records at the Chinese box-office.
-The film was released on February 10, 2013 in China and opened to 78 million Yuan ($12.5 million) on its first day, thus overtaking the 70 million yuan ($11.2 million) opening-day record set by Painted Skin: The Resurrection on June 28, 2012 as the biggest opening-day gross for a Chinese film.
-On February 14, 2013, the film grossed 122 million yuan ($19.6 million) and thus overtook the record of 112 million yuan by Transformers: Dark of the Moon as the biggest single-day gross by a film in China's box-office history.
+The film was released on 10 February 2013 in China and opened to 78 million Yuan ($12.5 million) on its first day, thus overtaking the 70 million yuan ($11.2 million) opening-day record set by Painted Skin: The Resurrection on June 28, 2012 as the biggest opening-day gross for a Chinese film.
+On 14 February 2013, the film grossed 122 million yuan ($19.6 million) and thus overtook the record of 112 million yuan by Transformers: Dark of the Moon as the biggest single-day gross by a film in China's box-office history.
 The film set an opening record in China with $92.46 million.

 To date, the film has grossed US$205 million in China, US$3.6 million in Hong Kong, US$3.2 million in Malaysia, and US$1.8 million in Singapore.

 Journey to the West: Conquering the Demons grossed a total of US$215 million worldwide, making it highest grossing Chinese-language film ever.
-It was surpassed by Monster Hunt, in 2015, as the highest Chinese film ever produced.
+It was surpassed by Monster Hunt, in 2015, as the highest grossing Chinese film ever produced.

 Critical reception

 The film was well received by critics.
 Rotten Tomatoes reported that 94% of critics have given the film a positive review based on 34 reviews, with an average rating of 7.22/10.
-The site's critics consensus reads, "As sweet, silly, action-packed and ridiculous as director Steven Chow's best work, Journey to the West serves up dazzling action sequences while playing its disparate elements against each other with thrilling abandon."
-According to Metacritic, the film has received an weighted average score of 68 based on 13 reviews, indicating "generally favorable reviews".
+The site's critics consensus reads: "As sweet, silly, action-packed and ridiculous as director Steven Chow's best work, Journey to the West serves up dazzling action sequences while playing its disparate elements against each other with thrilling abandon."
+According to Metacritic, the film has received a weighted average score of 68 based on 13 reviews, indicating "generally favorable reviews".

 Edmund Lee of Screen International describes the film as "a thoroughly entertaining action comedy."
-Andrew Chan gave the film 9/10 and writes, "Stephen Chow latest revisit to "Journey to the West: Conquering the Demons" is a highly entertaining affair.
+Andrew Chan gave the film 9/10, wrote: "Stephen Chow latest revisit to Journey to the West: Conquering the Demons is a highly entertaining affair.
 From the get go, the audience is treated with Chow famed exaggerated style of comedy."
 However, the film provides its audience with something beyond entertainment.
-As American author Grady Hendrix says, "Now a director, Chow ups the stakes and makes what might be his most emotionally compelling movie yet".
+As American author Grady Hendrix says: "Now a director, Chow ups the stakes and makes what might be his most emotionally compelling movie yet".